zerolawtech/ZAP-Tech/docs/custodian.rst

 Custodian
 #########

-Custodian contracts allow approved entities to hold tokens on behalf of multiple investors.
+Custodian contracts are approved to hold tokens on behalf of multiple investors.
 Each custodian must be individually approved by an issuer before they can receive tokens.

 There are two broad categories of custodians: